MAA-Contest-Tester/search/README.md

 2. Start the backend server.
 In the project root, run `go run ./backend/main.go server`.
 3. Start the frontend vite server by running `cd ./frontend && yarn dev`.

+## Fetch Data

+Run `go run ./backend/main.go dump (output json)`.
+This will fetch the full dataset, which may or may not work.

+You could also do `go run ./backend/main.go dump -C contests/(preference.json) (output json)`, which will only pick a specific set of contests to fetch.

-## Loading AoPS Data
+## Loading

-Run `go run ./backend/main.go load && go run ./backend/main.go load -F`; this will populate the redis database with problems scraped from AoPS.
+Run `go run ./backend/main.go load (json file from dump)`; this will populate the redis database with problems scraped from AoPS.

 # Production